sttng/lightguns/Konami Justifier SFC/KiCad/readme.md

 # PCB

 Within the *Konami Justifier Main Modern* folder, there is a "modern" version with SMD footprints.
-The other files are true to their originals.
+The other files are more true to their originals.

 ## Main / Bottom PCB